Some links in this post may be affiliate links

 Moth Orchids are monopodial which grow from a single point, they add leaves to the apex each year and the stem grows longer accordingly.
 They have long-coarse roots and short, leafy stems hidden by overlapping leaf bases; they do not have pseudobulbs.

-The leaves in Moth Orchids are dark-green on top with streaks of red or burgundy on the the undersides.
+The leaves are dark-green on top with streaks of red or burgundy on the the undersides.
 They are usually arranged in two rows, relatively large and leathery, oblong and sometimes succulent.

 The genus name, Phalaenopsis is derived from the Greek word phalaina meaning "a kind of moth" in reference to the moth-shaped flowers.
 The genus name, Phalaenopsis is abbreviated as "Phal" in horticultural journals.